-In both of the above cases, the maximum acceptable gross monthly salary for this third-party service is capped at EUR 5,000/MWU.
+If a current account is being used during the project duration, the acceptable gross monthly salary is capped at EUR 8,500/PM.

-Managers and cooperating partners listed in the company's share register can categorize their MWUs under staffing costs (use code "o") to still generate overhead.
+Managers and cooperating partners listed in the company's share register can categories their PMs under Staffing costs (use code "o") to help determine the operating costs ceiling.
 This, of course, also applies if they were not pay themselves or were only to pay themselves partially.

 In the final settlement report, you need only show that the wages were recorded to a current account and that monthly or quarterly withholding tax and social security contributions were paid.
-In addition, the balance of the current account at the start of the project and the balance at the end of the project should be attested by the company's accountant.
+In addition, the balance of the current account at the start of the project and the balance at the end of the project should be confirmed by the company's accountant.

-For more information, please contact the Verification Department of the Agency for Innovation and Entrepreneurship at verificatie@vlaio.be
+For more information, please contact the Verification Department at verificatie@vlaio.be.